olvis/candidate-assignment/frontend/README.md

-# Frontend Application for the Assigment requested by Malwarebytes
+# Frontend Application for the Assignment requested by Malwarebytes

 **Author**: Olvis Camacho